alimoorreza/CS195-Fall24-Notebook-1/README.md

 ![histogram](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/histogram_example.png)

+Notice in the image above that all the bin values for intensities of 120 or higher are zero.
+This means that no pixels in the image have an intensity greater than 120.
+That's why the image appears so dark—most of the pixel intensities are grouped between 0 and 120.

 ## **Step 2:**
 Now you need to normalize the histogram $hist$ such that the sum of this new histogram is equal to 255.
 Denote this new histogram as $hist^{'}$.
 For each bin $b$, you can compute it as follows: